💡 FUN FACTS ABOUT SOGIE EQUALITY BILL!

 Ang problema kase sa inyo naniniwala kayo agad sa mga FB post derogating this bill.
 Kesyo this bill will oppress the people or this bill will promote immorality.
 No, it’s not like that.
 It is more than just that.

 But to clarify things up, I personally would like to suggest to push for the Anti-Discrimination Bill first before the SOGIE Equality specific bill because who knows, ADB can resolve discrimination issues towards LGBTQ already which may give us the conclusion that we no longer need the SOGIE specific bill.
 You know what I mean?
+Plus the fact that our country is majorly composed of catholics (conservatives), I think it would be easier to push SOGIE Equality specific bill if Anti-Discrimination bill gets passed as a law.

 Then again, this write up is just composed my thoughts, as centrist and a normal Filipino citizen, about this issue.
 Tell me what you think about it.